TPP Slavery and Human Trafficking Statement

 Actions Taken in the Past 12 Months

-TPP has again assessed its existing business relationships with third party organisations.
+During the last financial year, TPP has again assessed its existing business relationships with third party organisations.
 This includes conducting a review of TPP’s relevant key suppliers’ compliance with The Modern Slavery Act (2015), reviewing their Slavery and Human Trafficking Statements.
-The review was performed to ensure continued compliance with the Act in TPP’s immediate and extended supply chains.
-The review also included steps to assess whether there were any new suppliers that now fall within the scope of the review.
+The review ensured that those suppliers continue to comply with the Act, helping to guarantee the eradication of such practices in TPP’s immediate and extended supply chains.
+As in previous years, the review also included steps to assess whether there were any new suppliers that now fall within the scope of the review.

 All TPP staff have been reminded of the company’s policies in relation to modern slavery and human trafficking and have been encouraged to actively engage with the issues these policies raise.